kimollivier/convergence/README.md

 ## QGIS Plugins
 There are some excellent plugins **Magnetic Declination**  and **Azimuth and Distance Calculator** that manage to extract the magnetic deviation (because the model is built-in) and convergence without a rest web service.
 They are not combined so you would have to separately extract the valued and add them.
 They also are not easy to incorporate into a script that iterates over a whole layer of index sheets.
 TODO: combine the two plugins and automate for a whole atlas.
+Note that the WMM parameters change each year and have a 5 year prediction.
+The plugin I downloaded has the latest parameter file built in but the unittest has not been updated for the new values.